akosgarai/dsg/README.md

 This flag manages the version string that we are using for installing the civicrm.
 The l10n file installation needs this.
 It is used in the install-civicrm-l10n action.
 If this flag is not set, the action will fail.

+### `--site-admin-user-name`

+This flag manages the name of the administrator user that is created during the site installation.
+It is used in the run-drush-install action.
+If this flag is not set, the action will fail.

+### `--site-admin-password`

+This flag manages the password of the administrator user that is created during the site installation.
+It is used in the run-drush-install action.
+If this flag is not set, the action will fail.

 ## TODO list

 - Naming convention for the action names.